 - Medical expenses including emergency care, ongoing treatment, medication, and counseling

 - Cost to terminate a pregnancy, when applicable

 - Cost of pregnancy, childbirth, and/or adoption, when applicable

 - Emotional distress

 You may also be entitled to punitive damages.
 This form of compensation is reserved as a punishment for defendants who engage in extremely egregious acts.
 Sexual assault or rape can qualify.
 Our team will carefully review the circumstances of your case to determine if an award of punitive damages might be within reach.

 Schedule a Free Consultation with a Baltimore Sexual Assault Lawyer

 Sexual assault or rape can leave you with lifelong injuries, both physical and emotional.
 You deserve justice as well as compensation for your injuries to heal and move on with your life.
-At William G. Kolodner P.A., our compassionate legal team is standing by to help you through every step of your legal journey.
+At William G. Kolodner Personal Injury Lawyers, our compassionate legal team is standing by to help you through every step of your legal journey.

-Your initial consultation with a Baltimore sexual abuse lawyer at William G. Kolodner P.A. is always free and you never pay out-of-pocket attorney fees.
+Your initial consultation with a Baltimore sexual abuse lawyer at William G. Kolodner Personal Injury Lawyers is always free and you never pay out-of-pocket attorney fees.
 We will aggressively fight for your rights as a victim of sexual assault in Maryland to hold the accountable parties responsible.